-It is that time of year again!
-With the new year just around the corner, it is time to bring the focus back to ourselves, and more specifically to our health again.
-Cleanses are a great way to reset the system and pave the way to making better health choices to come.
-Long-term detox programs often initially bring lowered energy levels and therefore are recommended to only do when you are able to take some down-time at work and otherwise.
-If you are like me however, I am just too busy to take more than a day or two off at a time.
-So as with all other Ayurvedic rituals, the Ayurvedic Cleanse can also be modified to fit our current needs and schedule.
-And although a three day cleanse is not terribly long, it can still be very powerful for detoxifying the body, balancing the mind, boosting the digestion/metabolism and setting the stage for a healthier future.
+Cleanses are a great way to reset your system and pave the way for making better health choices to come.
+Long-term detox programs often initially bring lowered energy levels and are recommended to do only when you are able to take some downtime at work and in your daily life.
+They are also only recommended to do during the more mild weather seasons of the spring and fall.
+If you are craving some detoxification, but it is during an off-season or you are simply too busy to commit to a longer cleanse, the Ayurvedic cleanse can be modified to fit your current needs, season, and schedule.
+And although a three-day cleanse is not terribly long, it can still be very powerful for detoxifying your body, balancing your mind, boosting your digestion-metabolism, and setting the stage for a healthier future.

 - Triphala Churna

-- Basmati Rice or Brown Rice (or quinoa for Kapha types)
+- Basmati rice or brown rice (use quinoa for Kapha types)

-- Split Mung Beans (substitute with split red lentils)
+- Mung dal (split yellow mung beans, substitute with split red lentils)

 - Agni Churna or similar spices

-- Plain Ghee (can be substituted with coconut oil for Pitta or sesame oil for Vata and Kapha types)
+- Plain Ghee (substitute with coconut oil for Pitta or sesame oil for Vata and Kapha types)

 - Tongue Scraper